Last Updated on May 31, 2021 by queenie mak

 Dragons Back Trail is one of the most popular trails in Hong Kong.
 It is also part of Hong Kong Trail Section 8 where the trail runs the entire top ridge of Shek O Peak in southeastern Hong Kong Island.
 The name of the trail came from the physical characteristics of the elevated trail along the undulating hills.
 It’s almost like you’re walking on “dragon’s back”!

-Even if you are travelling by yourself in Hong Kong, hiking solo is easy and safe, especially hiking on Dragon’s Back Trail.
+And if you are travelling by yourself in Hong Kong, hiking solo is easy and safe, especially hiking on Dragon’s Back in Hong Kong.
 The trail is popular with locals and there are always hikers along the way.
 And the path is well-marked and cell phone signal is excellent.

 So if you want to hike a picturesque trail with gorgeous sea and coastal views, consider hiking Dragon’s Back Hike in Hong Kong.
 And when you complete the entire trail, it will lead you to Big Wave Bay Beach, a perfect spot for ending a day of hiking.

 Have 2 extra days in Hong Kong? – Spend 2 days in Macau

 What you need to know before hiking Dragon’s Back in Hong Kong

 Before you travel to Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
 And here are some additional travel tips specifically for hiking Dragon’s Back

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation (MTR, bus, minibus, ferry and tram).
 Purchase one at any MTR station or convenience store.
 It costs $100HKD but you can use $50 stored value and get your $50HKD refundable deposit when you leave.
 It is useful to take MTR and bus to hike Dragon’s Back Trail.